 Pete, Co-President of Nordstrom, Inc., was amazed by the quality of care for all patients, regardless of their ability to pay.
 He and his wife Brandy saw the need to raise funds and awareness for the hospital's uncompensated care program.
-Since its inception, SMooCH has attracted talented music acts such as Allen Stone, Macklemore and Ryan Lewis, Iron and Wine, Ben Bridwell from Band of Horses, The Afghan Whigs, Mary Lambert, Sir Mix-A-Lot and Phantogram.
+Since its inception, SMooCH has attracted talented music acts such as The Head and the Heart, Allen Stone, Macklemore and Ryan Lewis, Iron and Wine, Father John Misty, Ben Bridwell from Band of Horses, The Afghan Whigs, Mary Lambert, Sir Mix-A-Lot and Phantogram.

-For the past several years, Ethan and Angela Stowell have curated a group of Northwest chefs to personally serve VIP guests, including James Beard Award winner, Eduardo Jordan.
+For the past several years Ethan Stowell has curated a group of Northwest chefs to personally serve VIP guests, including James Beard Award winner, Eduardo Jordan.

 100% of all SMooCH proceeds go directly to help patients and their families.